shoggoth/ExplodeFight/README.md

 # Explode Fight III
-master   Where were EFI and EFII?
-Never made it lads.
+branch exp/shaders.

 ## Current Tasks
-- Finish the touch joystick controls and add them to the framework.
-- Add a shader and a component to test that the above is working on branch exp/shaders.

 ### DONE
-- Make the viewcontroller load an SKScene rather than a GKScene to avoid the problems with the sprite editor.
-- Look at making SceneManager functions an extension, perhaps on SKView.
-- Move the spawner and the other functions to the framework from RF.

-- Button experiments on branch exp/buttons.
+- Add a shader and a component to test that the editor is working

 ## Next Tasks